Okaythis/OkayAndroidDemo/README.md

 We also recommend you install **Postman** for testing your queries, as this is what we will be using for testing.
 Feel free to use curl or any other tool you feel comfortable with.

 ## How we use these endpoints on the server.

-### Linking Endpoint
-Before we use this endpoints, we will need to enroll the user with Okay SDK then retreive the user's `externalId` from Okay SDK after enrollment or we could just create a `UUID` as our `externalId` for our user after enrollment.
+Before we use this endpoints, we will need to enroll the user with Okay SDK, and then retreive the user's `externalId` from Okay SDK after enrollment or we could just create a `UUID` as our `externalId` for our user after enrollment.

 Given that enrollment is being handled by Okay SDK, we will explain how to initiate enrollment in the **Enrollment with Okay SDK on Android** section for the SDK below.

-`externalId` is a unique identifier the we use to identify different users that are linked to our tenant.
+An `externalId` is a unique identifier the we use to identify different users that are linked to our tenant.
 Any unique identifier can work here.

+### Enrollment.
+To start enrollment just click the **Start Enrollment** button on the app, and Okay will handle the rest.

+### Linking Endpoint
 After we retreive the `externalId` from Okay SDK or `UUID` we generated(our generated `UUID` becomes our `externalId`), we will send this extenalId to our server's linking url to link this user with our tenant(For more information about how we created a tenant for this server, please read the documentation [here](https://github.com/Okaythis/OkayNodeJs)).

 Let us assume we just finished enrolling a new user on the app after clicking the **Start Enrollment** button on the app, we use `xUdKijgIHFnhyi+d7pnabHS8gjHLy/qqkXtOYZkKrpo=` as our user's `externalId`.
 We send this `externalId` to this endpoint `http://localhost:4000/link` like so: